-- Direct Discrimination – this is where you treat someone less favourably because of a Protected Characteristic.
+- Direct Discrimination: where someone is treated less favourably because of a Protected Characteristic.

-- Indirect Discrimination – this is where certain acts, policies, procedures that do not intend to treat anyone less favourably, have the effect of disadvantaging a group of people with a particular Protected Characteristic.
+- Indirect Discrimination: where certain acts, decisions or policies that do not intend to treat anyone less favourably have the effect of disadvantaging a group of people with a particular Protected Characteristic.

-- Harassment – this is where you (or someone employed by you) engages in unwanted conduct related to an individual’s Protected Characteristic which violates that individual’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment for that individual.
+- Harassment: where someone engages in unwanted conduct related to an individual’s Protected Characteristic which violates that individual’s dignity or creates an intimidating, hostile, degrading, humiliating or offensive environment for that individual.

-- Victimisation – this is where an individual suffers a detriment when they have done (or might do) a protected act (i.e. complaining about discrimination or bringing discrimination proceedings against you).
+- Victimisation: where an individual suffers a detriment when they have done (or might do) a Protected Act (that is, complaining about discrimination or bringing discrimination proceedings against someone).

 If you require advice and assistance in relation to an Employment Law issue relating to Discrimination in the workplace, please contact us on 024 7623 1000.